One of DC’s Biggest Trees Has Fallen - Washingtonian

 “When they were paving the road, they excluded parts of the tree’s root zone to go around it, and that’s uncommon on private land,” a field manager for the nonprofit Casey Trees, Nick Smalley, told Washingtonian in an interview last summer.
 “It takes 150 to 200 years for an oak to get to heritage size, so think about all the people who would have had a say in the use of that property over 200 years.
 The fact that every single one of them valued that tree enough to not mess with it is really special.”

-Alas, last night’s storm was too much for the beloved oak, which arborists had said was on its last legs and may have had interior rotting, according to WUSA.
+Alas, time had come for the beloved oak, which arborists had said was on its last legs and may have had interior rotting, according to WUSA.
 While no one was hurt in the fall, WUSA reports that the tree did hit a nearby home and took down some power lines with it.
 In an interview with the TV station, a neighbor of the tree, Gary Thompson, called the tree “the centerpiece of our block.”
 “This tree has provided us canopy and enjoyment for many, many years,” said Thompson, who also told the station that he hopes some of the wood can be repurposed into furniture.

 Last summer, the Northampton Oak was a contender in a local search for the “biggest tree in DC,” hosted by Casey Trees.
 While it ultimately lost to a colossal chestnut oak in Battery Kemble Park, the oak’s girthy trunk still measured in at roughly 19 feet in circumference.

-Note: Correction: An earlier version of the story stated that the tree fell during storms that happened on Monday evening.
-However, the tree’s neighbor, Gary Thompson, says he heard it fall on Monday morning, shortly before noon.